HacktivistRO/recon_profile/README.md

 # Namaste 🙏
-This repository contans by .bash_profile that has some user-defined functions for automating tasks using BASH
+This repository contains my .bash_profile that has some user-defined functions for automating tasks using BASH

 Prerequisites:
 1) Assetfinder: https://github.com/tomnomnom/assetfinder